BestTimesToVisit.com Logo

 attraction

-Take a day trip to Cape Sounion, home to the Temple of Poseidon.
-Watch the sunset over the Aegean Sea from this dramatic clifftop location.
-It's a memorable experience, best enjoyed with a picnic.
+Take a day trip to Cape Sounion, a dramatic headland south of Athens, home to the Temple of Poseidon.
+Enjoy the stunning coastal scenery, explore the ancient ruins, and watch the sunset over the Aegean Sea.
+Consider renting a car for a more flexible experience.

 Best time: April-October